jenpennen/git-basics/README.md

 This repo exists solely for the purpose of me mastering Git like a pro.
 Or at least trying to.

+> [!Important]
+> This is just a collection of fundamental Git and Github basics that jumpstart my development workflow.
+If you want the exhaustive list of all Git has to offer, please read their **[documentation](https://git-scm.com/docs)**.

 ## Table of Contents

 ### [1.
 Git Intro](1-git-intro.md)